CodecoolGlobal/tech-interview-workbook-Toxicc05/docs/module_progbasics.md

 #### What does unpacking mean in Python?
 Unpacking is a way in wich arguments can be given to a function from a list/set/dictionary.
-Unpacking is done via the '**' operator.
+Unpacking is done via the '*' or the '**' operator.

 example:
     def asd(a, b, c):
         print(a, b, c)